ericdweise/openthread-project/setup-network.md

 ```
 crw-rw----  1 root  dialout 166,     0 Mar 19 16:34 ttyACM0
 ```
+If there is no output then the board isn't connecting over USB.
-If it is a directory you need to unplug the device and delete ttyACM0
+If it is a directory you need to unplug the device and delete `/dev/ttyACM0`.
+NOTE: On other platforms the serial shell might not be `ttyACM[0-9]`

-### Run
+1. Run
 To connect the NCP you mount the correct shell to the Docker container as a shared volume.
 The shell should be something like `/dev/ttyACM[0-9]`, but might be different on different distros.
 For example, on my Debian 9.0 computer the shell is `/dev/ttyS[0-9]`.
 ```bash
 sudo docker run --sysctl "net.ipv6.conf.all.disable_ipv6=0 \
     net.ipv4.conf.all.forwarding=1 \